A guide to choosing the right press-on nail shape

 talaskye-nail-bed-shape

-Smooth and versatile, flat nail beds have minimal curvature.
-They’re considered the most common and adaptable base for any press-on shape.
+Smooth and versatile, flat nail beds have minimal curvature side to side, making them one of the more adaptable nail types for press-ons.

 talaskye-nail-bed-type